 My patients often ask me: “What are the benefits of testosterone and is it safe?”
-There have been several articles that state testosterone is not beneficial and is not useful for preventing heart disease, memory or as an anti aging supplement.
+There have been several articles that state testosterone is not beneficial.
+Furthermore, is not useful for preventing heart disease, memory or as an anti aging supplement.
 The bottom line is you have to look at the study and the study subjects.

-You cannot reap the benefits of testosterone if you have a poor lifestyle.
-If you eat a lot of saturated fat, smoke, drink in excess, are overweight, don’t exercise, have high blood sugar and high blood pressure, the benefits of testosterone will be outweighed by lifestyle factors.
+Firstly, you cannot reap the benefits of testosterone if you have a poor lifestyle.
+Secondly, if you eat a lot of saturated fat, smoke, drink in excess, are overweight, don’t exercise, have high blood sugar and high blood pressure.
+The benefits of testosterone will be outweighed by lifestyle factors.
 It would be like trying to put out a raging fire with a few drops of water.

 Age, Risk Factors and Study Length

 Starting testosterone therapy when you are older with serious risk factors that are not being addressed may negate the benefits of testosterone.
 If you want to reap the greatest benefits of testosterone, it is best to do so when you are younger and serious consequences such as hardening of the arteries in the heart, brain and other systems have not yet developed.
 A recent study in men whose average age was 52 with moderate risk factors, followed for 3 years showed lower cardiovascular risk and mortality.
 Yet, the studies done in older subjects whose average age was in their 70s with severe risk factors, followed for only a year did not show benefit.